facebook/opaque-ke/docs/python.md

 Wheels are built for CPython 3.11 through 3.14 on Linux, macOS, and Windows for both AMD64 and ARM64.

+Client-side key stretching defaults to the JS-compatible memory-constrained Argon2 preset when omitted. `KeyStretching` accepts both the Python spellings `memory_constrained` / `rfc_recommended` and the JS spellings `memory-constrained` / `rfc-draft-recommended`.

 ## Install (local dev)